 The most important thing the two of you can do to make your Thanksgiving Day holiday a joyous and stress-free occasion is to put your relationship with one another first.

 - Stand together and support one another as you communicate your holiday decisions to your families and friends.

 - When making decisions about where to go, who to see, and how to spend the day, remember to make decisions together that are healthy for your marriage.

-Thanksgiving Day for the two of may not match what you ideally envision.
-It might be a day of stress, conflict and turmoil in your marriage.
-Here are some tips for making the holiday more peaceful, calm and meaningful.
+Thanksgiving Day for the two of you may not match what you ideally envision.
+It might be a day of stress, conflict, and turmoil in your marriage.
+Here are some tips for making the holiday more peaceful, calm, and meaningful.

 - Consider having your own Thanksgiving Day dinner alone.
 You can join your families later for dessert.

 - If you don't want to choose between which family to spend the holiday with, then get away together.
 You don't have to go far either.
 There are probably some great resorts near your home that have holiday packages that include a romantic place to stay and Thanksgiving dinner.

 - You can also get away as a family if you have children.
 Try Thanksgiving dinner at a theme park or resort hotel.

 - If you are in an interfaith marriage, instead of saying grace at dinner, try having a moment of silence before eating.
 Or just stick with the traditional idea of having everyone at the table share what they are thankful for.